stochasticHydroTools/SlenderBody/Python/Examples/README.md

 # Examples
-This folder contains the main python files to run the examples in the papers: [1] "An integral-based spectral method for inextensible slender fibers in Stokes flow" [Arxiv link](https://arxiv.org/abs/2007.11728) and [2] "Simulations of dynamically cross-linked actin networks: morphology, rheology, and hydrodynamic interactions" [Bioarxiv link](https://www.biorxiv.org/content/10.1101/2021.07.07.451453v1)
+This folder contains the main python files to run the examples in the papers:
+* [1] "An integral-based spectral method for inextensible slender fibers in Stokes flow," by Ondrej Maxian, Alex Mogilner, and Aleksandar Donev, Jan.
+2021.
+See [arxiv](https://arxiv.org/abs/2007.11728) for text and [Phys.
+Rev. Fluids](https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.6.014102) for published version
+* [2] "Simulations of dynamically cross-linked actin networks: morphology, rheology, and hydrodynamic interactions" by O. Maxian, R. P. Peláez, A. Mogilner, and A. Donev, submitted to PLOS Comp.
+Bio., June 2021.
+See [bioarxiv](https://www.biorxiv.org/content/10.1101/2021.07.07.451453v1) for text
+* [3] "Interplay between Brownian motion and cross-linking kinetics controls bundling dynamics in actin networks" by O. Maxian, A. Donev, and A. Mogilner. submitted to Biophysical Journal, September 2021.
+See [bioarxiv](https://www.biorxiv.org/content/10.1101/2021.09.17.460819v1) for text

 # Tests from [1]:
 1) ThreeShearedFibs.py corresponds to the 3 fibers being sheared in Section 5.1.2.